 (b)(6)(ii) A negative control material in which, if applicable to the technique performed, cell viability at the end of incubation is sufficient to permit accurate interpretation of results.
-In assays in which cell viability is not required, the negative control result must be sufficiently different from the positive control result to permit accurate interpretation of results.

-(b)(6)(iii) Positive control materials for specific cell types when applicable (that is, T cells, B cells, and monocytes).

-Each HLA-A, B, C or supplemental Class I typing tray must include at least one positive control serum, previously shown to react with all lymphocytes, and one negative control serum which has been demonstrated to be non-cytotoxic.
+In assays in which cell viability is not required, the negative control result must be sufficiently different from the positive control result to permit accurate interpretation of results. (b)(6)(iii) Positive control materials for specific cell types when applicable (that is, T cells, B cells, and monocytes).
+Interpretive Guidelines §493.1278(b)(6) Each HLA-A, B, C or supplemental Class I typing tray must include at least one positive control serum, previously shown to react with all lymphocytes, and one negative control serum which has been demonstrated to be non-cytotoxic.
 HLA-DR and DQ typing trays must include a positive control serum, previously shown to react with only B cells, and one negative control serum which has been demonstrated to be non-cytotoxic.
 Cell controls must be tested with each batch/lot/shipment of typing trays.
 Typing results are invalid if controls fail to react as expected.
 The negative control should either be one previously shown to lack antibody or should be from a healthy male with no history of blood transfusion.
 Cell viability in the negative control well at the end of the incubation must be sufficient to permit accurate interpretation of results.
 For most techniques, viability should exceed 80%.
 However, when less than optimal specimens, such as cadaver and mailed specimens, this threshold may not be met.
 For DNA typing, negative control wells or wells with no DNA should not give a positive result (the presence of a band), however, internal controls should give a positive result.
 DNA reference material must be tested with each lot of typing reagents.
 Primers and/or probes must be tested for allele specificity with reference material.

-§493.1278(c) Disease-Associated Studies

-The laboratory must check each typing for disease-associated HLA antigens using control materials to monitor the test components and each phase of the test system to ensure acceptable performance.

-Disease association studies are single or limited antigen typings usually performed by serologic typing methods and more rarely performed by flow cytometric methods.
+D5753 (Rev. 140, Issued: 05-29-15, Effective: 05-29-15, Implementation: 05-29-15) §493.1278 Standard: Histocompatibility (c) Disease-associated studies.
+The laboratory must check each typing for diseaseassociated HLA antigens using control materials to monitor the test components and each phase of the test system to ensure acceptable performance.
+Interpretive Guidelines §493.1278(c) Disease association studies are single or limited antigen typings usually performed by serologic typing methods and more rarely performed by flow cytometric methods.
 Positive and negative controls must be run with each test.

 Control cells must be tested with each lot and shipment of reagents.
-Use D5469.
+Use D5753.
 For serologic typings, the control cells should include at least two cells known to express the specified antigen and two cells known to express cross-reacting antigens that might be confused with the specific antigen.
 Control cells should also include at least two cells lacking the specific and cross-reacting antigen.
+For typing sera acceptability, use D5745.

+D5755

 §493.1278(d) Antibody Screening

 The laboratory must do the following: